vdimucci1/BriCANET/README.md

 # BriCANet Classifier - GUI Application 🧠

+Welcome to **BriCANet**, the companion repository for "Computer Vision-based seismic assessment of RC simply supported bridges characterized by corroded circular piers".

+This repository provides you with two scripts:

+* `BriCANET_training.py`, which can be used to train the BriCANET model on your data.
-Welcome to **BriCANet**, a powerful GUI application for corrosion intensity classification in RC structures images using deep learning.
+* `BriCANET_GUI.py`, which is a powerful GUI application for corrosion intensity classification in RC structures images using the *BriCANET*.

 This guide will help you create a standalone executable from the Python source code.

 📸 *BriCANET Framework*